 Service Leadership Positions

 Bonner Leaders work with a local agency for 2 years at a 900 hour commitment or 300 hours during the summer.
 They are part of the national AmeriCorps program, receive financial compensation for their commitment (8-10 hours/week during the school year) and participate in a leadership development training series.
 The Bonner Scholars program follows a similar framework, throughout a 4-year period.
-For more information contact Bonner Program Coordinator Jamie Williams through email or at x5318.
+For more information contact Bonner Program Coordinator, Ellen Bach, or Bonner Program Director, Charmaine Wilson at x5318 or visit the program’s website.

 Over 25 student leaders are matched with an agency of their choice, plan programs for their agency, and recruit Allegheny volunteers to become involved.
 Time commitments are usually 2-5 hours per week.
 For more information contact Dave Roncolato through email or at x5318.